MohamedFekrie/temolate_1/README.md

 # temolate_1
-template one step py step with Osama El Zero enginer
+template one step by step with Osama El Zero enginer